 PHY 100 is an approved General Education course in the Sciences.
-Throughout this course, we will engage in a number of in-class activities designed to help you meet the following General Education goals at West Chester University: (2) employ quantitative concepts and mathematical methods and (3) think critically and analytically (click here for more information: Undergraduate Catalog: General Education Requirements).
-Inclass activities include think-pair-share exercises, interactive lecture demonstrations, and interactive problem solving sessions, along with some traditional lectures.
+Throughout this course, we will engage in a number of in-class activities designed to help you meet two of the six General Education goals at West Chester University: (goal #2) employ quantitative concepts and mathematical methods and (goal #3) think critically and analytically (click here for more information: Undergraduate Catalog: General Education Requirements).
+The in-class activities include think-pair-share exercises, interactive lecture demonstrations, and interactive problem solving sessions, along with short lectures that incorporate Socratic dialogue and modeling.
 A description of these activities and how to get the most out of them appears in the document How to Succeed in Physics available on the D2L website for this course.
 Outside of class, you are responsible for completing the pre-lecture and post-lecture assignments associated with each lecture.
-These assignments are described in separate documents, one for each lecture, on D2L.
+These assignments are described in separate documents, one for each lecture, also available on D2L.